Great, let’s get started

 • yearly limits on hospitalisation, diagnostic procedures, surgeries, cancer care and other benefits

-• coverage for procedures that do not require hospitalisation
+• cover for procedures that do not require hospitalisation

-Advisers provide ongoing support.
-They can help you process and negotiate your claims.
-Advisers can also coordinate with insurers about changes that affect your policy, such as having exclusions removed or adding your new baby to your plan, and they can negotiate lower premiums if you quit smoking.
+Policywise advisers provide ongoing support and can help you process and negotiate your claims.
+Advisers will also coordinate with insurers about changes that affect your policy, such as removing exclusions or adding your new baby to your plan, and can negotiate lower premiums if you quit smoking.

-Do you want an easy, effortless way to file claims?
+Do you want an easy, effortless way to make a claim?
 Let Policywise’s insurance experts do the heavy lifting and file and negotiate claims on your behalf.

 If you prefer to file claims on your own, we’ve outlined the general steps below.
 Be sure to check these with your insurer, in case they have other requirements for making claims.
 Some insurers may also advise you to download their app to submit your claim online.